jgsmith99/Getting_Cleaning_Data_Course_Project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Files in this repository should include this **Readme.md** file, a **Codebook.md** file which lists all the variables and data set names used through the project, and a **run_analysis.R** script file which performs the data getting and cleaning.
+Files in this repository should include this **Readme.md** file, a **Codebook.md** file which lists all the variables and data set names used through the project, a **run_analysis.R** script file which performs the data getting and cleaning, and an **avg_data.txt** file which is the final data set as listed in step 7 below.

 The run_analysis.R program does the following:
 1. Downloads and unzips the data set